Yukon-Literacy-Coalition/ylc_website_v2/NOTES.md

 How to run local server for CMS backend
-NEW COMMAND: `yarn proxy`
-run `npx netlify-cms-proxy-server` in root dir and switch `backend` in `CMS/config.js`
+NEW COMMAND: `yarn proxy` at project root and switch `backend` in `CMS/config.js`

 Google maps